This website may contain affiliate links and we may be compensated (at no cost to you!).

 If you’re in Vail and in the mood to enjoy world-class entertainment against a beautiful Rocky Mountain backdrop, then be sure to check out Gerald R. Ford Amphitheater.

-Vail is home to some spectacular bike riding trails that riders of all ages will surely enjoy.
+Vail is home to some spectacular mountain biking trails that riders of all ages will surely enjoy.

 Enjoy Colorado’s natural beauty and splendor when you take a twelve-mile bike ride alongside sparkling streams and rolling hills at Gore Valley Bike Trail.